 |Advanced Harmony or Advanced Keyboard Harmony||Advanced Harmony or Advanced Keyboard Harmony|

-These requirements will apply to all candidates graduating in the 2012-2013 academic year (Convocation to take place in 2014), as well as to those who are currently working toward the ARCT diploma.
+These requirements applied to all candidates who graduated in the 2012-2013 academic year, as well as to those who are currently working toward the ARCT diploma.

 This change in requirements comes in response to the recommendations of teachers of practical and theoretical subjects.
 The theory requirements of The Royal Conservatory are intended to support practical studies and to enrich candidates’ understanding of Western art music traditions.
 With the revised ARCT diploma requirements, future graduates will continue to acquire a secure understanding of theoretical concepts, structures, and compositional devices.

 In addition to History 3: 19th Century to Present, candidates are encouraged to complete all three senior-level harmony stream courses.
 Those who do will receive the special History and Theory: Advanced Certificate in addition to their ARCT diploma.